saoirse-defi/milestone2-vanilla/README.md

 ##### Mobile/Tablet Controls

-For the mobile & tablet implementation, the previous method of user input wouldn't be enjoyable to the user.
-A new method of user input was needed to account for the touch screen.
+For mobile & tablet implementation, a new method of user input was needed to account for the touch screen.
 When thinking of possible options, touch drag was the only one that stood out as enjoyable to use.
+It was a logical transition to use the JavaScript 'touchmove' event listener as 'mousemove' was implemented successfully on the desktop application.

 #### Visual Choices